moozilla/chatgpt_repl/README.md

 ## Access Tokens

-Currently refreshing access tokens is a manual process.
+~~Currently refreshing access tokens is a manual process.
 To make this easier I had ChatGPT reverse engineer it's own code and create a bookmarklet to extract an access token from the page.
-(See `get_access_token_bookmarklet.js`) This removes the need manual extract your token using dev tools.
+(See `get_access_token_bookmarklet.js`) This removes the need manual extract your token using dev tools.~~

+See https://github.com/acheong08/ChatGPT#get-your-session-token, this should be saved in your .env file under `session_token`.
+The script will handle refreshing access tokens for you.